 Season 6: So Vanessa snuck off to Baltimore for a concert and lied about its location.
 Getting her car, tickets, and money stolen become the least of her worries when she finds Clair waiting for her back in New York.

-Let's put it this way: There's no Golden Moment to Full House Music moment or acceptance hug later, just one of the most pants-shittingly "GO TO BED!!" moments in TV history.
+Let's put it this way: There's no Golden Moment to Sentimental Music Cue moment or acceptance hug later, just one of the most pants-shittingly "GO TO BED!!" moments in TV history.

 After Theo learns that he's dyslexic, he doesn't blame anyone, he takes the bull by the horns and turns his life around!